raul23/chess-ai/README.rst

        <p align="center">Highlighted moves for the white queen: those that could put you in check are not shown</p>
      </div>

-- Each pawn has the possibility to move two squares in front when it is moved for the first time
+- Each pawn has the possibility to move two squares in front when it is moved for the first time.

   .. raw:: html